acoli-repo/AURIS/guidelines/draft/coreference.md

 The following tags can be used to mark ambiguous

 1. `AMBIG:COREF` (ambiguous antecedent): There is uncertainty as to which is the \"right\" antecedent for an anaphor (or, controller for a cataphor).
 See above for antecedent selection preferences, provide referent index for all equally likely antecedents in round parentheses

+	> (9.x) *In a letter, \[prosecutors\]~p~ told \[Mr. Antar's lawyers\]~l~ that because of the recent Supreme Court rulings, \[they\]~p/l~*~?~ *could expect that any fees collected from Mr. Antar may be seized.*

+	> Note: Abbreviated `ambig-ante` in Chiarcos and Krasavina (2005)

-2. `AMBIG:REL`: There is uncertainty as to whether an anaphoric relation exists or not.
+2. `AMBIG:REL`: There is uncertainty as to whether an anaphoric relation exists or which type it is (anaphoric vs. bridging or event, i.e. contextual inference)

 	This is sometimes the case with definite NPs.
 In the example below: If it is unclear whether the *confrontation* is identical to the *conflict*, the coreference should be annotated and the markable should be marked with this attribute.
 It is not necessary to provide a more detailed description.

 	> (9.a) *This <u>conflict</u> is ...
 Therefore, the <u>confrontation</u> ...*

-3. `AMBIG:IDIOM`: There is uncertainty as to whether a markable should be understood as a referential expression or as part of an idiom.
+3. `AMBIG:IDIOM`: There is uncertainty as to whether a markable could be understood as a referential expression or as part of an idiom.
 Annotate anaphoric reading and mark the ambiguity.
-4. `AMBIG:EXPL`: There is uncertainty as to whether a pronoun is an expletive and therefore not referential or whether it is anaphoric.
+4. `AMBIG:EXPL`: There is uncertainty as to whether a pronoun is an expletive (and therefore non-referring) or whether it is anaphoric.
 Annotate the anaphoric relations and mark the ambiguity.
 No description necessary.

+	> (9.b) *At stake was an \$80,000 settlement involving who should pay what share of cleanup costs at the site of a former gas station, where underground fuel tanks had leaked and contaminated the soil.
+And the lawyers were just as eager as the judge to wrap \[it\] up.*

+	*It* can either be interpreted as referring to *an \$80,000 settlement* or as a part of a lexicalized expression *to wrap it up* where *it* does not have any particular reference.

+	This can be made clearer with a constructed example:

 	> (9.b.i) *She looks out of the window. <u>It</u>~EXPL~ is dark.* (expletive)
 	> (9.b.ii) *Your <u>cat</u>~1~ has a nice color. <u>It</u>~1~ is dark, much more so than mine.* (anaphoric)
 	> (9.b.iii) *The <u>cat</u>~1~ is hard to see. <u>It</u>~1,AMBIG:EXPL~ is dark.* (ambiguous)

+5. `AMBIG:COREF_REL`: There is ambiguity with respect to both antecedent and relation

+	> (44) "There seems to be a move around the world to deregulate the genera- tion of electricity," Mr. Richardson said, and Canadian Utilities hopes to capitalize on it.

+	*On it* refers either to *a move around the world to deregulate the generation of electricity*, or to the whole clause beginning with
+	*there* and ending with *electricity* (event anaphora).

-5. `AMBIG:other`: other cases of ambiguity.
+6. `AMBIG:other`: other cases of ambiguity.
 Please provide a description in round parentheses.

 If more than one kind of ambiguity applies, e.g., both ambiguity of antecedent and ambiguity of an anaphoric relation, then provide all of the corresponding tags (and descriptions), separated by comma.

 ## Trouble Shooting

-### Coreference Substiution Test
+### Coreference Substitution Test

 A replacement test can be used to check whether a referential expression e belongs to a chain k: If it is true for every noun s (noun, proper noun) in k, that the replacement of e by s changes the interpretation of the text is not changed, then e belongs to chain k and a coreference relation to the last element of the chain is to be annotated.

 According to this scheme, we only annotate coreference relations that express a real identity between discourse objects.
 A "semantically loose" connection between a definite NP and another nominal is therefore not sufficient.
 For this purpose the following

-test: Two given nominal descriptions count as co-referent if it is possible to refer to each other through the other substitute.
+*Test*: To find out if two nominal descriptions are coreferent, try to substitute them with each other.
 (Certain transformations may be necessary, such as removing prepositions from markables.)

-German Example (many markables not of interest here are unmarked):
+Note that every previous coreferent markable has to be compatible with this substitution as well.

+Note that this test has some issues with metonymy, i.e., substituting a word for another word closely associated with it.
+Cases of metonymy in text should be annotated as coreferent if and only if the subsitution test holds for all coreferring nominals: *the State Department said\... - the State Department officials claimed\...*.

-	> (5) *Als 1999 die im Rahmen der Dorferneuerung neu gestaltete \[Radeweger\]~PM,1~ Ablage inklusive Seebrücke mit viel Pomp eingeweiht wurde\...
-Doch mit der Nachrüstung tut sich \[Radewege\]~PM,2\>1~ schwer\...
-Zu teuer, zu hässlich sei die Anlage, sagen die Meinungsführer \[im Gemeinderat\]~PM,?~* (maz-6488)
+> (5.a) *Als 1999 die im Rahmen der Dorferneuerung neu gestaltete
+     \[Radeweger\]~1~ Ablage inklusive Seebrücke mit viel Pomp eingeweiht wurde\...
+Doch mit der Nachrüstung tut sich \[Radewege\]~1~ schwer \...
+Zu teuer, zu hässlich sei die Anlage, sagen die Meinungsführer \[im Gemeinderat\]~?~*  (maz-6488)

-	> Hier könnte *\[Gemeinderat\]* zwar möglicherweise als koreferent mit
-	> *\[Radewege\]*~PM,2~ gelesen werden, doch obwohl beide im Sinne einer
-	> Metonymie austauschbar sind, scheitert der Ersetzungstest für
-	> *\[Radewege\]*~1~ -- denn *„neu gestaltete Gemeinderat Ablage"* ist in
-	> diesem Kontext nicht angemessen.
-Daher erhält *Gemeinderat* einen
-	> anderen Index.
+In (5.a), *\[Gemeinderat\]* could be considered coreferent with *\[Radewege\]~1~*.
+Yet, although both are exchangeable by means of metonymy, the substitution test fails for *\[Radewege\]~1~* , since *neu gestaltete Gemeinderatsablage* is not appropriate *in that context*.
+Accordingly, *\[Gemeinderat\]* should receive a separate index.

 ### Dealing with  Ambiguous Antecedents